-The predictions of the spatial alignment hypothesis were supported in response times for both objects+relations and relations-only comparisons.
-However, for error rates, spatial alignment predictions were only supported in the objects+relations condition - for purely relational pairs, error rates were not different between the alignment conditions.
+The predictions of the spatial alignment hypothesis were supported in response times for both Objects + Relations and Relations-only comparisons.
+However, for error rates, spatial alignment predictions were only supported in the Objects + Relations condition-for purely relational pairs, error rates were not different between the alignment conditions.
 Further, although response time predictions were borne out in purely relational pairs, the effect sizes were much larger for pairs that include object matches as well as relational matches.
-Though this set of experiments did not attempt to tease apart an analogical vs. a perceptual account for explaining performance on these two comparison types, these findings are generally consistent with analogical models of the online processing of comparisons, which assume that both object matches and relational matches enter into the mapping process (Doumas et al., 2008; Falkenhainer, Forbus & Gentner, 1989; Holyoak & Thagard, 1989; Kokinov & French, 2003; Thibaut et al., 2010; see also Goldstone & Medin, 1994).
-In the analogical framework, this is explained as follows: (1) in relations-only pairs, same/different responses must be made on the basis of matching (or mismatching) relational patterns, whereas in objects+relations matches, same/different responses can also be made on the basis of matching (or mismatching) objects; and (2) object matches and mismatches are much easier to detect in direct than in impeded placement.
-In general, object matches (and mismatches) are highly salient (Gentner & Toupin, 1986) and are detected more quickly than relational matches/mismatches (Gentner & Kurtz, 2006; Goldstone & Medin, 1994; Love, Rouder & Wisniewski, 1999).
-This is reflected in the fact that response times overall are far lower for objects+relations pairs than for relations-only pairs (Figure 5).
+Though this set of experiments did not attempt to tease apart an analogical versus a perceptual account for explaining performance on these two comparison types, these findings are generally consistent with analogical models of the online processing of comparisons, which assume that both object matches and relational matches enter into the mapping process (Doumas et al., 2008; Falkenhainer, Forbus, & Gentner, 1989; Holyoak & Thagard, 1989; Kokinov & French, 2003; Thibaut et al., 2010; see also Goldstone & Medin, 1994).
+In the analogical framework, this is explained as follows: (1) in Relations-only pairs, same-different responses must be made on the basis of matching (or mismatching) relational patterns, whereas in Objects + Relations matches, same-different responses can also be made on the basis of matching (or mismatching) objects, and (2) object matches and mismatches are much easier to detect in direct than in impeded placement.
+In general, object matches (and mismatches) are highly salient (Gentner & Toupin, 1986) and are detected more quickly than relational matches/mismatches (Gentner & Kurtz, 2006; Goldstone, Medin, & Gentner, 1991; Love, Rouder, & Wisniewski, 1999).
+This is reflected in the fact that response times overall are far lower for Objects + Relations pairs than for Relations-only pairs (see Figure 5).

 An unexpected finding concerns the faster performance for horizontal triplets in horizontal (impeded) placements relative to vertical triplets in vertical (impeded) placements.
 Although this finding is not inconsistent with the spatial alignment hypothesis, it is not predicted by it.
-We suspect that the advantage for horizontal placement stems from extensive practice in reading, resulting in highly fluent encoding of horizontal relational sequences (See Thibaut, French & Vesneva, 2010, for a related explanation).
+We suspect that the advantage for horizontal placement stems from extensive practice in reading, resulting in highly fluent encoding of horizontal relational sequences (see Thibaut, French, & Vezneva, 2010, for a related explanation).
 Though this hypothesis is purely speculative, it remains a possibility that could be examined in future research.